-Accelerating Commercialisation funding encourages and assists small and medium enterprises (SMEs), entrepreneurs and researchers with access to expert advice and funding of up to $1m to help get a novel product, process or service to market.
+Accelerating Commercialisation is a matched funding program that encourages and assists small and medium enterprises (SMEs), entrepreneurs and researchers with access to expert advice and funding of up to $1m to help get a novel product, process or service to market.

 Deadlines and Timings